sowcow/blog/content/posts/the-desert-of-the-tartars.md

 What happens is that you stop believing any such news and do not believe until the last moment.

 On the last day I looked around to remember things and it is not that I visually recall anything I do not reconstruct.
-Instead of the building where we lived the memory retrieves the fort from the book as I imagined it.
+Instead of the building where we lived the memory retrieves the fort from the movie or from the book as I imagined it.